Xilinx/mlir-aie/docs/conferenceDescriptions/asplos24TutorialDescription.md

-# ASPLOS'24 Tutorial: Levering MLIR to Design for AI Engines on RyzenAI
+# ASPLOS'24 Tutorial: Levering MLIR to Design for AI Engines on Ryzen AI

 ## Introduction